Skip to content

 To fix this, you can setup a local reverse-proxy using the popular Caddy server.
 Caddy automatically sets up HTTP/2 and proxies requests to Electric, getting around the 6 requests limitation with HTTP/1.1 in the browser.

-This command runs Caddy so it's listening on port 3001 and proxying shape requests to Electric which listens on port 3000.
+Once you have Caddy installed and have added its certs — you can run this command to start Caddy listening on port 3001 and proxying shape requests to Electric on port 3000.
 If you're loading shapes through your API or framework dev server, replace 3000 with the port that your API or dev server is listening on.
+The browser should talk directly to Caddy.

 sh